minamijoyo/myaws/README.md

 # MyAWS

-A human friendly aws cli written in Go.
+A human friendly AWS CLI written in Go.

-The aws-cli is useful but too generic.
+The official aws-cli is useful but too generic.
 It has many arguments and options and generates huge JSON outputs.
 But, in most cases, my interesting resources are the same.
-By setting my favorite default values, myaws provides a simple command line interface.
+By setting my favorite default values, MyAWS provides a simple command line interface.

 Note that MyAWS is under development and its interface is unstable.